lbirchler/pscrape/README.md

 # proxy-scraper

-Python script that scrapes free proxies from the web, and makes use of concurrent futures to quickly check and generate a list of working proxies
+Python script that generates a list of free and working proxies

 ---